What is a Service Dog?

 placed by Canine Companions since 1975

 spent on socialization and training to be our service dog

 What are the rules about service dogs?

-There are a few federal laws that help guide businesses, employers and service dog users on their rights to accommodations in public places or other places pets aren’t typically allowed.
+There are federal laws that help guide businesses, employers and service dog users on their rights.
 The most common set of rules are from the Americans with Disabilities Act (ADA):

 - Is the dog a service dog required for a disability?